Argyle Diamond Mine, Kimberley, Australia

 In 2011 the mine produced 7.4mct of diamonds compared to 10.8mct in 2010.

-The underground mine which will replace the open-cut mine is expected to produce 20mct of diamonds by 2014 and approximately 30mct by 2016.
+The underground mine, which was opened in April 2013, is expected to produce 20mct of diamonds by 2014 and approximately 30mct by 2016.

 The Venetia diamond mine, which opened in 1992, is De Beers Consolidated Mines' flagship operation.